 pushed against a wall, so one person needed to be nimble to climb up and down from the foot of the bed.

-It took us more than 3 weeks at home to recover from jet leg.
+It took us more than 3 weeks to recover from jet leg at home.
 The two of us often talked about what we ate and saw in Japan.
-Japan has always been a delightful destination for us, and safe too - We did not have to worry about pickpockets or mugging, nor have we ever suffered an upset stomach after eating street food.
+Japan has always been a delightful destination for us, and safe too - we did not have to worry about pickpockets or mugging, nor have we ever suffered an upset stomach after eating street food.
 We enjoyed our time in Matsumoto, Takayama and Kanazawa.
 Tokyo was just a blur.
 May be it was just too crowded and too busy?

 We wish that there are restaurants near home serving the kind of breakfast food like our Kanazawa hotel did; or sushi restaurant serving outstanding sushi like Mori Mori's.